The idea of traveling solo as a woman over 50 sounds intriguing and tempting but it may also be scary if you’ve never done it before.

 They’re eager to discover new destinations, soak up other cultures, and open their minds to new experiences.

-Tour companies are reporting a spike in solo travel for women over 50 who aren’t content to sit on their duffs at home and want to travel at their own pace.
+Tour companies report a spike in solo travel for women over 50 who aren’t content to sit on their duffs at home and want to travel at their own pace.

-They’ve had successful careers or have money to spend, are healthy and mobile, and want to live out their dreams and see what the world has to offer.
+They’ve had successful careers or have money to spend, are healthy and mobile, and want to live out their dreams and explore the world.

 The travel industry is making it easier to do

-For a long time, travel companies made it hard for single women to travel alone because extra charges were added on for single occupancy.
-Tour companies now specialize in solo travel and are offering women-only packages where 2 solo travelers can share a room to save costs.
+For a long time, travel companies made it hard for single women to travel alone because extra charges were added for single occupancy.
+Tour companies now specialize in solo travel and offer women-only packages where 2 solo travelers can share a room to save costs.

-According to CruiseCritic.com, Cruise ships like Norwegian, Holland America, Royal Caribbean, Silversea Cruises, Crystal Cruises, Seabourn Cruise Line, and Cunard, offer studio cabins that are priced for solo travelers.
+According to CruiseCritic.com, Cruise ships like Norwegian, Holland America, Royal Caribbean, Silversea Cruises, Crystal Cruises, Seabourn Cruise Line, and Cunard, offer studio cabins priced for solo travelers.

 The advantages of traveling solo are many

-Solo travel gives you the freedom to move from place to place in your own time frame.
-How many times have you attempted to go on a shopping expedition with an antsy guy, who cringes in agony at the mere mention of the word “shopping?”
+Solo travel lets you move from place to place in your time frame.
+How often have you attempted to go on a shopping expedition with an antsy guy, who cringes in agony at the mere mention of the word “shopping?”

-Traveling with a partner or a group is fun, but it can also be frustrating, especially if you have a specific itinerary in mind that they may not be interested in.
-It’s seldom that 2 people, let alone several traveling together, want to do exactly the same things.
-One of you wants to go-go-go while the other wants to doddle.
+Traveling with a partner or a group is fun, but can also be frustrating, especially if you have a specific itinerary in mind that they may not be interested in.
+It’s seldom that 2 people, let alone several traveling together, want to do the same things.
+One of you wants to go-go while the other wants to doddle.

 When you’re traveling solo you can leisurely linger at an art museum, take unconventional tours, and cooking classes, browse flea markets, or take the time to get to know the locals.